Lora Hirschberg

 Lora Hirschberg (born 1963) is an American sound engineer.
-She has won an Academy Award for Best Sound and has been nominated for another in the same category.
+She won the Academy Award for Best Sound Mixing for the film Inception and was previously nominated for the same award for the film The Dark Knight.
 She has worked on more than 110 films since 1990.

-Hirschberg is lesbian.
+Biography

+Hirschberg was born near Cleveland, Ohio, in the city of Olmsted Falls, and attended New York University's film school.
+She worked in film sound in New York after graduation, having been hired by the film production company American Zoetrope in 1989.
+She started her career in the company's central machine room and later relocated to San Francisco, California.
+She is lesbian.

 Selected filmography

 Hirschberg has won an Academy Award and has been nominated for another: